natsumi37/natsumi_P5_07312022/README.md

-# Develop an e-commerce website coding dynamic elements with JavaScript
+# Project 5: Develop an e-commerce website coding dynamic elements with JavaScript
 Student project at OpenClassrooms

 ✅What I did<br>